Flora Curzon, Lady Howe: Singing career

 In December 1910, Lady Dufferin, a singer, made her public debut at Bechstein Hall in London.
 She appeared in a concert arranged by Mme. d'Onalda, but did not accept a fee.
 Lady Dufferin possessed a "charming soprano voice, and has had training in Paris and elsewhere.
 When her husband, then Lord Terence Blackwood, was Secretary to the British Embassy at Paris, she frequently sang in private salons in the cause of charity."

 Personal life

-On October 16, 1893, Flora was married to Lord Terence John Temple Hamilton-Temple-Blackwood at the English Church of the Holy Trinity in the Avenue de l'Alma in Paris.
-He was the second son of Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava and Hariot Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava.
-His father was Governor General of Canada of in the 1870s and Viceroy and Governor-General of India in the 1880s and his mother was known for leading an initiative to improve medical care for women in British India.
+On October 16, 1893, Flora was married to Lord Terence Blackwood at the English Church of the Holy Trinity in the Avenue de l'Alma in Paris.
+He was the second son of Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava, and his wife Hariot.
+His father was Governor General of Canada of in the 1870s and Viceroy and Governor-General of India in the 1880s, and his mother was known for leading an initiative to improve medical care for women in British India.
 They spent their honeymoon at Walmer Castle, which is one of Lord Dufferin's residences by virtue of his position as Lord Warden of the Cinque Ports.

-During their marriage, Flora was "socially prominent in the American colony in London" and they were the parents of three daughters:
+During their marriage, Flora was "socially prominent in the American colony in London", and they were the parents of three daughters: